pablogguz/pablogguz.github.io/content/blog/gtrends-badbunny.md

 But the potential of Google searches goes beyond measuring racial animus.
 In <a href="#table1">Table 1</a>, I show some of Stephen-Davidowitz's examples on how Google searches can be exploited to predict various population-level outcomes.
 For example, Google searches for the word "Gun" explain 62% of the variation in states' gun ownership rates, and Google searches for the word "Hispanic" explain 61% of the variation in the percentage of hispanic population across U.S. states.

 Can we do better?
-In this post, I will show you how we can leverage the popularity of Latino urban music artists in Google searches to predict state-level hispanic population shares in the U.S.
+In this post, I will show you how we can leverage the popularity of Latin urban music artists in Google searches to predict state-level hispanic population shares in the U.S.

 # Some background on Google Trends data